Public health priority: Routine

 3. Notification criteria and procedure

-- Hospital CEOs on clinical diagnosis (ideal reporting by telephone or routine mail)
+- Laboratories on microbiological confirmation (ideal reporting by routine mail).

 Only confirmed cases should be entered onto NCIMS.